DTJF/fb_prussdrv/ReadMe.md

 exit
 ~~~

-When you already installed the am335x_pru_package package, you can omit
+When you already installed am335x_pru_package, you can omit the
-the libprussdrv part:
+libprussdrv part:

 ~~~{.sh}
 sudo su